a5hik/ng-sortable/README.md

   allows you to perform the element specific event but prevent the element being dragged.
 - the drag item handle can listen for custom events as well.
 - Added a Jquery like 'containment' option to the sortable to prevent the drag outside specified bounds.
-- 'containerPositioning' option may be set to 'relative' to accomodate relative positioning on the container or its ancestry.
+- 'containerPositioning' option may be set to 'relative' to accommodate relative positioning on the container or its ancestry.
 Use this if the draggable item is offset from the mouse cursor while dragging.
 A common scenario for this is when using bootstrap columns.
 - The 'is-disabled' attribute can be added optionally to as-sortable disable the Drag at runTime.

 #### Placeholder: